Support Us Button Widget

 Table of Contents

-Tarrant County residents can vote on three school bonds + 14 constitutional amendments.
-Check your polling location and head to the polls from 7 a.m. to 7 p.m.
+Tarrant County residents can expect to see on 17 constitutional amendments.
+Early voting already began on Oct.
+20, and ends this Friday, Oct.
+31. If you are not going to vote early, check your polling location and head to the polls on Tuesday, Nov.
+4 from 7 a.m. to 7 p.m.

 2021 Tarrant County Election Guide